Complete collection of Tibetan epic to be published in 2019

 The most complete collection of The Epic of King Gesar, generally considered the world's longest folk epic, will be published in 2019.

 The collection will contain over 370 volumes exceeding 80 million words.
-Some of the versions it includes will be shown to the public for the first time.
+Some of the versions it includes will be seen by the public for the first time.

-The Chinese and English versions of the story are also underway.
-The epic has been passed down orally by singers, often illiterate herders or farmers from southwestern China's Tibet Autonomous Region, northern China's Inner Mongolia Autonomous Region and northwestern China's Qinghai Province, and serves as important literature for studying ancient Tibetan society.
+Putonghua (Standard Chinese) and English versions of the story are also underway.
+The epic has been passed down orally by singers, often illiterate herders or farmers from Southwest China's Tibet Autonomous Region, North China's Inner Mongolia Autonomous Region and Northwest China's Qinghai Province, and serves as an important reference for studying ancient Tibetan society.